NREL/EnergyPlus/design/FY2024/DuctModelRoadMap.md

 Note:

 1. Additional 3 optional fields will be added to allow user to specify duct exterior enviroment for conduction loss calculation.

+#### 3 new objects ####

+An alternative approach is to have 3 new obejcts.
+Each object represents each loss type explicitly.

+	Duct:Loss:Conduction,
+   	A1,  \field Name
+   	A2,  \field AirLoopHAVC Name
+   	A3,  \field AirflowNetwork:Distribution:Linkage Name
+    A4,  \field Environment Type
+   	A5,  \field Ambient Temperature Zone Name
+   	A6;  \field Ambient Temperature Schedule Name

+	Duct:Loss:Leakage,
+   	A1,  \field Name
+   	A2,  \field AirLoopHAVC Name
+   	A3;  \field AirflowNetwork:Distribution:Linkage Name

+	Duct:Loss:MakeupAir,
+   	A1,  \field Name
+   	A2,  \field AirLoopHAVC Name
+   	A3;  \field AirflowNetwork:Distribution:Linkage Name

 #### Existing object AirflowNetwork:Distribution:Node ####